 My vehicle first aid kit started as a box with all the items packed into that box.
 The items were there but they were hard to find.
 I took the contents of that first aid kit and repacked them into a double-sided parts box with a see-through covers.
 I purchased the parts box at Home Depot for around $10.
 How I can easily find the items in the first aid supplies.

-Shelter is a critical component to preparedness and survival.
-You may have adequate food and water but if you cannot survive the night then all the other provisions are irrelevant.
+Shelter is a critical component to preparedness and survival. if you cannot survive the night then all the other preparedness items are irrelevant.
 You need protection from the elements which can include scorching sun, cold, wind, and rain.
 You need a way to retain your body heat in the cold and protect yourself from scorching heat.